Seboga-Inc/kodekloud-100-days-of-devops/day-05-selinux-installation-and-configuration.md

 ## What I Did
 - Commands practiced:
+- `cat /etc/os-release`
 - `dnf search selinux`
+- `dnf install policycoreutils selinux-policy-targeted`
-  - `command2`
+- `vi /etc/selinux/config`

 ## What I Learned
-- dnf search selinux -> searches on CentOS distribution
+- dnf search selinux -> searches on CentOS distribution for Selinux
--
+- nano is not alwyays installed on your system; vi or vim — usually installed by default on CentOS/RHEL systems.

 ## Challenges / Questions
 - how do i know my linux ditribution?